Yard (album): Background

-Following the release of their 2020 debut Moveys, the band release a B-side-project titled Deleted Scenes and went on to tour as supporting acts for Alvvays.
+Following the release of their 2020 debut Moveys, the band released a B-side-project titled Deleted Scenes and went on to tour as supporting acts for Alvvays.
 Similar to its predecessor, Yard was recorded at the home studio of band member Emily Massey's father.
 While still in isolation, Massey described the experience as "very honest" as the exchange would not be the same with a stranger or producer that is not family.
 About her father, Massey revealed that he already a lot of "context" ready for the songs, as he knows her life "intimately".
 Working with him was necessarily "direct", leading to the "best things" out of her.
 The band then came together in February 2022 when Massey was staying with a friend in northern Wisconsin.
 Bassist Alex Leeds added that "intentionally isolated" time was needed as they "learned a lot about balancing".
 As a result, the record tackles themes of isolation and the learning process of becoming "comfortable with yourself" as well as learning to love and trust.
 The sound of the album was labeled as "weepy Americana" with "a raw-to-the-bone piano ballad, and belt-along worthy pop-punk".
-In support of the album, Slow Pulp will tour through North America and Europe in late 2023.
+Following the album's release, Slow Pulp embarked on a tour through North America and Europe in late 2023.